matty1406/LocalTTSModule/README.md

 ## How To Use

 You use the module by importing both `TTSConfig` and `TTS` classes from `tts.py`.
-You can then create a configuration object and a TTS object, and use the `synthesize` method to generate speech.
+You can then create a configuration object and a TTS object, and use the `speak` method to generate speech.
 Here is a simple example:

 ```python
 # Example usage of the Local TTS Module